Silk (group): Career

 Silk was discovered by the musician Keith Sweat.
-The group was originally a quintet made up of Timothy "Timzo" Cameron, James "Jimmy" Gates, Jr., Johnathen "John John" Rasboro, Tyga Graham & Albert “ NELLA” Allen.
-Gary "Big G" Glenn & Gary "Lil G" Jenkins joined shortly after the departures of Graham & Allen.
+The group was originally a quintet made up of Timothy "Timzo" Cameron, James "Jimmy" Gates, Jr., Johnathen "John John" Rasboro, Tyga Graham and Albert "Nella" Allen.
+Gary "Big G" Glenn and Gary "Lil G" Jenkins joined shortly after the departures of Graham and Allen.

-Silk is best known for their hit singles, "Freak Me", and "Happy Days" from their debut album, Lose Control.
-Another hit from Lose Control, "Girl U For Me", helped the album reach double platinum status.
-They later had success with singles such as "I Can Go Deep", "Hooked on You", "Don't Rush", "If You" (released February 23, 1999) "Meeting in My Bedroom", and "We're Calling You".
-In 1994, Silk won Album Of The Year for Lose Control at the Soul Train Music Awards.
+Silk is best known for their hit singles "Freak Me" and "Happy Days" from their debut album, Lose Control.
+Another hit from Lose Control, "Girl U for Me", helped the album reach double platinum status.
+They later had success with singles such as "I Can Go Deep", "Hooked on You", "Don't Rush", "If You", "Meeting in My Bedroom", and "We're Calling You".
+In 1994, Silk won Album of the Year for Lose Control at the Soul Train Music Awards.

 In 2002, Silk left Elektra and took a hiatus.
 That same year, Jenkins went on to pursue other interests and made his stage debut as 'AJ' in the Tyler Perry play Madea's Family Reunion.
 He resurfaced musically in 2007 with his solo debut, The Other Side.
-Silk and Sweat both appeared in the group, Black Men United on the song "U Will Know" which is featured on soundtrack for the movie Jason's Lyric.
-Silk has also appeared on the soundtracks for Booty Call (Feel Good), Made In America (Does He Do It Good w/Keith Sweat),A Low Down Dirty Shame (I Can Go Deep), and Blankman (Cry On).
+Silk and Sweat both appeared in the group Black Men United on the song "U Will Know" which is featured on soundtrack for the film Jason's Lyric.
+Silk has also appeared on the soundtracks for Booty Call ("Feel Good"), Made in America ("Does He Do It Good" with Keith Sweat), A Low Down Dirty Shame ("I Can Go Deep"), and Blankman ("Cry On").

-In 2003 and down to a quartet, Silk released their fifth studio album Silktime on their own label Silk Music Group.
+In 2003, the group, now a quartet, released their fifth studio album Silktime on their own label Silk Music Group.
 The album featured the songs "Silktime", "My Girl", "Alibi", "More", "You (The Baby Song)", "Check My Story" and a cover version of Blue Magic's "Sideshow".
 That song reunited them with their mentor Keith Sweat.
-The album appeared in the Billboard 200.
+The album appeared on the Billboard 200.

-In 2006, the group returned with their sixth release, a covers album entitled Always And Forever on Shanachie Records.
-The album featured covers of R&B songs including "Adore" by Prince, "Always and Forever" by Heatwave, and "Secret Garden" by Quincy Jones.
-"Secret Garden" was the first and only single.
+In 2006, the group returned with their sixth release, a covers album entitled Always and Forever on Shanachie Records.
+The album features covers of R&B songs including "Adore" by Prince, "Always and Forever" by Heatwave, and "Secret Garden" by Quincy Jones.
+"Secret Garden" was the only single from the album.

-Jenkins has since rejoined Silk; their 7th album, Quiet Storm, was released on March 18, 2016 on Shanachie Records.
+Jenkins has since rejoined Silk; their seventh album, Quiet Storm, was released on March 18, 2016 on Shanachie Records.

 In 2018, Silk celebrated 25 years in the music business with two star studded concerts - one at B.B.
 King's in New York in February and the other in Atlanta in March.
 They were also honored with an episode on the popular series Unsung that same year.